RESPONSIBILITY

 Special attention is given to shareholders' proposals.
 In addition to review these proposals, we investigate each proponent and its legitimacy.
 Our voting decisions reflect a balancing act between shareholder's intention and management response and progress.

-BOREALIS Impact
+BOREALIS GAM Impact

 PORTFOLIO AND OPERATIONS